overture-stack/website/markdown/documentation/dms/user-guide/data-upload/data-upload.md

 ![Entity](../../assets/create-study.png 'Create Study')

-# Submit the Analysis to Song
+# Create and submit an Analysis file

-In Song, submitted data encompasses both data files (such as sequencing reads or VCFs) and their associated metadata.
-When you combine this metadata and data files, the result is what we term a Song `Analysis`.
-It represents a cohesive unit that keeps file metadata and the data itself tightly coupled, serving as the primary entity within the Song database.
+In Song, submitted data includes both data files (e.g., sequencing reads or VCFs) and their associated metadata.
+When combined, this metadata and the data files form what's termed a `Song Analysis`.
+This analysis represents a cohesive unit that tightly couples file metadata with refernece to the raw data being stored in object storage.
+An analysis is the primary entity in the Song database.

-Song administrators describe Analysis types.
-They have the flexibility to model the data encapsulated within an analysis type using <a href="/documentation/song/user-guide/schema" target="_blank" rel="noopener noreferrer">Dynamic Schemas</a>.
-This means an analysis type can include a diverse array of information relevant to a file type, all formatted in `JSON`.
+Song administrators define `Analysis types`.
+An analysis type is a dynamic schemas that outlines the data model structure and vocabulary.
+Analysis types allow for a diverse array of information relevant to a file type, all formatted in JSON.

 For most Song users, interactions typically revolve around two main activities:

 - Submitting metadata in alignment with a pre-established analysis type schema.
 - Downloading file sets associated with an analysis (for instance, multiple files combined into a single analysis).

+In this example we will upload a sample analysis file built inline with the [VariantCall analysis type](https://github.com/overture-stack/dms/blob/develop/example-data/variant_calling_sample_schema.json) as defined on lines 3 and for within the [sample analysis file](https://github.com/overture-stack/dms/blob/develop/example-data/exampleVariantCall.json)

 1. **Download the following sample data files**:
    - [Sample Analysis file](https://github.com/overture-stack/dms/blob/develop/example-data/exampleVariantCall.json)